 Audiology Externship Program

-During this one-year clinical externship, you'll train at Womack Army Medical Center in Fort Bragg, N.C.
+During this one-year clinical externship, you’ll train at an Army Medical Center.
 This program is open to students who have completed all academic coursework for a clinical doctorate in audiology.

 Interservice Physician Assistant (PA) Program